suryatejaswi89/ReplenishmentManager/README.md

 ## Assumptions and Design choices:

-* Any task can have any status from  the following Created
+* Any task can have any status from  the following
+    * Created
-	 Started
+    * Started
-	 completed
+    * completed
-* The status of the task can only be changed from created → started→ completed.
+* The status of the task can only be changed from **created → started→ completed**.
-* If "isRecurring" condition for any task is true, the next recurring task is created only when its status is updated as “COMPLETED”
+* If "isRecurring" condition for any task is true, the next recurring task is created only when current task's status is updated as “COMPLETED”
 * Pending tasks include both created and started tasks which have not been completed.
 * When ever the task status is changed, the timestamp is captured and stored to track time spent in each status.
 * A task can be created by individual and added to his personalised tasks by keeping the taskOnwerID and assigneeID as same.